deviprasad80/hello-world/FAQ.md

 If the output shows that operating status of Ethernet0 port is down, then bring up the vEthernet0 interface in each VS using "ifconfig" command.

-After running the above sequence check by pinging 10.0.0.1 address from vs0 and 10.0.0.0 from vs1 container.
+After running the above sequence of commands, check the connectivity by pinging 10.0.0.1 address from vs0 and 10.0.0.0 from vs1 container.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Q:What are the get attributes for switch in SAI for table size?